top of page

 won by that entry.
 Registration and entry fees will not be refunded.

-All competitors must sign a form releasing the MTA from any liability for mounts entered in competition.
+All competitors must sign a form releasing the MTA from any liability for mounts entered in the competition.
 While the

-MTA will provide security, everyone knows that accidents are possible and that competitors should purchase
+MTA will provide security; everyone knows that accidents are possible and that competitors should purchase

 insurance on their competition entries through their local insurance agent.
 The MTA, its Officers, or Directors